bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/carmine_interview.md

 >
 > RECOVERY ANGLE: Reflection bleed + pulse resonance BIOMETRIC CONFIDENCE INDEX: 93.2%
 >
-> [JOURNALIST:] “What has this got to do with anything?”
+> [JOURNALIST:] 'What has this got to do with anything?'
 >
 > Voice: defensive edge.
 Emotional fatigue spike: detected.
 >